-The Debate Society is a Brooklyn based company that creates new plays through the collaboration of Hannah Bos, Paul Thureen (writer/performers) and Oliver Butler (director/developer).
-Typically shaping a new play via a rigorous 12-18 month development process, the company specializes in creating unexpected stories set in supremely intricate, vividly theatrical worlds.
+The Debate Society is an Obie Award winning, Brooklyn based company that creates new plays through the collaboration of Hannah Bos (writer/performer), Paul Thureen (writer/performer) and Oliver Butler (director/developer).
+The company specializes unexpected stories set in supremely intricate, vividly theatrical worlds.

-The Debate Society’s plays include Buddy Cop 2 (Ontological-Hysteric Incubator; published by Samuel French), You’re Welcome (The Brick; published by Playscripts), Cape Disappointment (PS122; published in PLAY A JOURNAL OF PLAYS), The Eaten Heart, The Snow Hen and A Thought About Raya.
+The Debate Society’s plays include Blood Play (Bushwick Starr/Under The Radar/Williamstown Theater Festival), Buddy Cop 2 (Ontological-Hysteric Incubator; published by Samuel French), You’re Welcome (The Brick; published by Playscripts), Cape Disappointment (PS122; published by Samuel French and in PLAY A JOURNAL OF PLAYS), The Eaten Heart, The Snow Hen and A Thought About Raya.

 The Debate Society Board

 The Debate Society provides a super involved, super unique, super rewarding internship program.
 We are always looking to talk to new intern candidates.
 If interested, visit our CONTACT page to drop us a line.
 Past Interns: Anna Elliott, Alexandra Young, Marisa Savic, Benjamin Palacios & Julia McGill.

 Among the better experimental companies to emerge in the past five years, the Debate Society fills a unique, shadowy niche.
 While the others might employ gestural vocabularies, metacabaret or high-concept lampoon, the Debate Society is carving out a body of work notable for its queasy humor and moody, haunting tableaux.